Starting with domestic market

 Some of the winners include “Bed and Craft,” and accommodation that links its visitors directly with local artisans in hope to revitalize the artisan trade.
 Another was awarded to the Kamaishi Destination Management Company, for their development of the “Kamaishi Open Field Museum” to help Kamaishi Town recover from the 2011 Great East Japan Earthquake.

-In the next three parts, we will look at three examples we saw of sustainable tourism can deserves our attention.
+In the next three parts of our report, we will look at three examples of sustainable tourism that deserves our attention.